 People can experience pain under the ribs in the upper left abdomen for many reasons.
-Some possible causes include gastrointestinal issues and conditions or injuries that affect certain organs in the upper left side of the body.
+Some possible causes include gastrointestinal issues and injuries to organs within the area.

 The rib cage attaches to the breastbone and spine, and the ribs protect many vital organs.
 On the left side of the body, these organs include the: